awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

    $ sudo apt-get install libtool autoconf -y
    ```

-1. Clone the `aws` branch of the official AWS aws\-ofi\-nccl repository to the instance and navigate into the local cloned repository\.
+1. Clone the version of the official AWS aws\-ofi\-nccl repository that is compatible with your installed nccl version (see Step 5) to the instance and navigate into the local cloned repository\.

    ```
-   $ git clone https://github.com/aws/aws-ofi-nccl.git -b aws && cd aws-ofi-nccl
+   $ git clone https://github.com/aws/aws-ofi-nccl.git -b v1.1.2-aws && cd aws-ofi-nccl
    ```

 1. To generate the `configure` script, run the `autogen.sh` script\.